amechtley/amechtley.github.io/index.md

 # About Me

-I have worked in the games industry since 2004, and am currently a senior manager in software engineering at [Unity Technologies](https://unity3d.com/) focused on animation, physics, and data-oriented design.
+I have worked in the games industry since 2004, and am currently a director in software engineering at [Unity Technologies](https://unity3d.com/) focused on gameplay and character animation workflows.
 My professional work has focused on developer tools, usability, first-time user experience, and software development craftsmanship.

 I am also trained as a learning scientist, and hold a PhD from the University of Wisconsin–Madison focused on [design, informal, and creative education](https://ci.education.wisc.edu/ci/research/digital-media).
 My academic work has focused on design-based research related to epistemic cognition, argumentation, and learning in science- and engineering-based computer and board games.